-Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples Detention facility The use of premises for the lawful detention of persons.
+Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples paragraph (a); or (c) repairing and servicing machinery used on the premises, if the use is ancillary to the use in paragraph (a).
+Detention facility The use of premises for the lawful detention of persons.
 Prison, detention centre, correctional facility.
 Dual occupancy A residential use of premises for two (2) households involving: (a) two (2) dwellings (whether attached or detached) on a single lot, or two (2) dwellings (whether attached or detached) on separate lots that share a common property; and (b) any domestic outbuilding associated with the dwellings.
-Despite paragraph (a) or (b), a dual occupancy does not include a residential use of premises that involves a Duplex, two dwellings on a single lot (whether or not attached), two dwellings within one single community title scheme under the Body Corporate and Community Management Act 1997 , two dwellings within the one body corporate to which the Building Units and Group Title Act 1980 continues to apply.
+Despite paragraph (a) or (b), a dual occupancy does not include a residential use of premises that involves a secondary dwelling.
+Duplex, two dwellings on a single lot (whether or not attached), two dwellings within one single community title scheme under the Body Corporate and Community Management Act 1997, two dwellings within the one body corporate to which the Building Units and Group Title Act 1980 continues to apply.
 Dwelling house, multiple dwelling, secondary dwelling.
-Dwelling house secondary dwelling.
-A residential use of premises involving: (a) one (1) dwelling for a single household and any domestic outbuildings associated with the dwelling; or (b) one (1) dwelling for a single household, a secondary dwelling and any domestic outbuildings associated with either dwelling.
+Dwelling house A residential use of premises involving: (a) one (1) dwelling for a single household and any domestic outbuildings associated with the dwelling; or (b) one (1) dwelling for a single household, a secondary dwelling and any domestic outbuildings associated with either dwelling.
 Caretaker's accommodation, dual occupancy, rooming accommodation, short-term accommodation, student accommodation, multiple dwelling.
-Dwelling unit The use of premises containing a non-residential use for a single dwelling, other than a dwelling for a caretaker of the non- residential use.
+Dwelling unit The use of premises containing a non-residential use for a single dwelling, other than a dwelling for a caretaker of the non-residential use.
 'Shop-top' apartment.
 Caretaker's accommodation, dwelling house.
-Educational establishment The use of premises for: (a) training and instruction to impart knowledge and develop skills; or (b) student accommodation, before or after school care, or vacation care, if the use is ancillary to the College, outdoor education centre, pre-preparatory, primary school, secondary school, special education facility, technical institute, university.
-Childcare centre, home based child care, family day care.
+Educational establishment The use of premises for: (a) training and instruction to impart knowledge and College, outdoor education centre, pre-preparatory, Childcare centre, home based child care, family day care.